 Mindfulness habits and physical health

-Assessing old, new, and future relationships
+Assess old, new, and future habits and relationships

 Explore new hobbies or activities once enjoyed.
 For years, our minds may have tricked us and said that the activities we enjoyed weren’t as positive as we thought.

+The truth is that joy and positive experiences are just as powerful and valuable as any other feeling.
 When we experience an emotional release of joy, follow the instinct, especially if it comes at a time of sadness.
 Like many emotions, sadness and joy can happen at the same time.